Psarpei/Multi-Type-TD-TSR/README.md

 * ```tsr.py```

-To apply a table structure recognition algorithm to all images in one folder, you need to execute:a
+To apply a table structure recognition algorithm to all images in one folder, you need to execute:

     python3 tsr.py